havron/web/content/about.md

 [latest commit](https://github.com/havron/cv/commits/master).

-Sam Havron is a PhD student in computer science at Cornell University; he is in residence at Cornell Tech on Roosevelt Island in New York City.
+Sam Havron is a PhD candidate in computer science at Cornell University; he is in residence at Cornell Tech on Roosevelt Island in New York City.
 He is part of a [research team](https://www.ipvtechresearch.org) studying computer security and privacy issues in the context of intimate partner violence (IPV).
 His research has been published at top security